hu19891110/ithemes-exchange/readme.txt

 == Changelog ==

+= 1.11.5 =
+* Adding IP address of customer to Transaction meta and on the Transaction page
+* Define settings var in IT_Theme_API_Store::products before count since new filter added
+* Adding it_exchange_store_get_products_args to count() call in IT_Theme_API_Store::products (to prevent memory leaks when count() doesn't match the next call)
+* Adding filter/functionality to disable multiple shipping methods, even when multiple methods are available

 = 1.11.4 =
 * Fixed instances where webhooks wouldn't work if ['http_scheme'] wasn't set
 * Updated es_MX mo file